College of Optometry Header

 • maintain a proactive recruitment program for the graduate program

-• provide potential applicants with information on graduate program opportunities
+• maintain and disseminate information on graduate program opportunities

 • communicate with Graduate Admissions regarding pending applications